Expert care is vital to diagnosing and treating bile duct cancers. These cancers are often found after they've spread, making treatment challenging.

 Who gets bile duct cancer?

-Bile duct cancer is rare, with about 8,000 new cases in the U.S. each year.
-Risk factors include:
+Bile duct cancer is rare, with about 8,000 new cases in the U.S. each year, according to the American Cancer Society.

 - Diseases in the liver or bile ducts